 - Parts and services

-What makes the program attractive to car shoppers is that it offers a number of savings opportunities, including Manufacturer Incentives and Limited-Time Specials.
+What makes the program so attractive to car shoppers is that it offers a number of savings opportunities, including what Costco calls member-only incentives.

-Yes, car shoppers can choose a vehicle they see online from the inventory at https://www.costcoauto.com/.
+Car shoppers can choose a vehicle they see online from the inventory at costcoauto.com/.